ietf-wg-acme/acme/draft-ietf-acme-acme.md

 chain of CA certificates that could be used to validate the certificate in the original resource.

+The "directory" link relation is present on all resources other than the directory and indicates the directory URL.

 The following diagram illustrates the relations between resources on an ACME server.
 The solid lines indicate link relations, and the dotted lines correspond to relationships expressed in other ways, e.g., the Location header